Symptoms & causes

 Pelvic floor muscles help control the bladder and bowel.
 For some men, pelvic floor muscle relaxation techniques are helpful when prostatitis is caused by the pelvic floor muscles or bladder not working properly.
 Pelvic floor relaxation techniques can help reduce symptoms caused by stress and are taught by a health professional such as a physiotherapist.

-Other tips for helping symptoms
+Other tips for helping relieve symptoms of prostatitis include:

 - cut out caffeine, alcohol, and spicy foods from the diet